Victoria’s Secret Model Georgia Fowler Sits With Legs Apart In A Bikini: ‘Sun And Dusted’

 The upload was a hit, as it received 20,700-plus likes and more than 150 comments.

-The lingerie model got also pulses racing on social media last week with another bikini shot.
+The lingerie model also got pulses racing on social media last week with another bikini shot.
 That time, she snapped a mirror selfie in her bathroom as she posed in a sparkly gold strapless two-piece with underwired cups, accessorizing with gold jewelry.

 “She Sells Sea Shells,” she captioned the photo.